Birthgap — global fertility and the timing of parenthood

 Childlessness rate (TCR)

 The TCR in Estonia is 48.1% as of 2024.
 It increased relative to 2023 (up 3.7pp).
 Over the past five years, childlessness has been rising; the 2020–2024 average is 41.0%.
 Against the oldest decade baseline on record (2020s, 41.0%), the rate today stands higher by about 7.1pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Childlessness Rate (TCR) over the decades